Advertisement

 10. Kanu – Nigeria

 Kanu, whose full name is Nwankwo Kanu, had a notable career in the Premier League from 1999 to 2012.
 He entered the league with Arsenal in 1999 and won two Premier League titles and two FA Cups.
-Nigerian player is remembered as one of the most skilled Arsenal players, known for his creativity and skillful play.
+The Nigerian player is remembered as one of the most skilled Arsenal players, known for his creativity and skillful play.
 His hat-trick against Chelsea in 1999 is one of the highlights of his career.

 Then he moved to Portsmouth and helped in winning the FA Cup in 2008.
 His stint with West Bromwich Albion had a key role in the club’s survival in the Premier League.
 With 271 appearances, 54 goals, and 30 assists, Kanu became one of the top African players in the Premier League’s history.

-Premier League Debut | Matches | Goals | Assists | Clubs | PL Trophy |
+Premier League Debut | Matches | Goals | Assists | Clubs | PL Trophy/Best Finish in EPL |

 ---|---|---|---|---|---|